-Several years ago I established a new site, ora-labora.org, to house research and digital assets specific to religious colony.
-However maintaining two sites is a lot of overhead and I had invested a lot of improvements in Thumbwind.
-So as a result over the next weeks, I’m moving all the “Ora” content to Thumbwind.com and placing it in its own dedicated area.
+Several years ago, I established a new site, ora-labora.org, to house research and digital assets specific to the religious colony.
+However, maintaining two sites is a lot of overhead, and I had invested many improvements in Thumbwind.
+As a result, over the next weeks, I’m moving all the “Ora” content to Thumbwind.com and placing it in its own dedicated area.

 The following is the first of five posts covering the initial formation of the colony starting in 1862.
 The research is from primary sources housed at the University of Michigan and translated from Old German.
-I have taken a bit of liberty with some historical fictionalization in order to weave a story from the bits and pieces of letters and meeting minutes.
-However the dates and and events all are from these primary sources.
-I hope you enjoy reading it has much as I have researching and authoring it.
+I have taken a bit of liberty with some historical fictionalization to weave a story from the bits and pieces of letters and meeting minutes.
+However, the dates and events are all from these primary sources.
+I hope you enjoy reading; it has much as I have researched and authoring it.

 Part One – A New Society Begins in East Saginaw Michigan

 It was a bitter fall day in late November.
 It seemed only a couple of days ago that Herman was enjoying a warm spell.
 The bright red leaves from the few maples on the river had already fallen.
 Now he stoked the fire in the parlor and waited for his guests to arrive.
 They had made significant progress.
 Over the past several days, he, his brother Edward and H. Mens made a detailed inspection of several hundred acres on Wild Fowl Bay.
 This was land that his church had pulled together from the State of Michigan.
 With funds of $25 from each member, they held an initial 700 acres with homestead options of about 6,000 more.
 They found a nearly ideal spot in the thick forest and cedar swamp in which to clear the trees and set up the hamlet.
 Herman was anxious to report on their progress.